KeelyHill/Spinneret/spec-draft02.md

   - `^beingNetRevoked()` - called out of courtesy of revoker when network key is being changed and the node is not to be included; acts as a gesture to the node to 'reset' its network settings and be available for discovery.
   - `^factoryReset()` -- will only run if user signature is valid, resets the node to the manufacture's or developers discretion.
   - Possible additions: `addUser(key);` signed by a current user to add other users.
-  - Considering an `SOS` type thing for announcements that nodes can use to request help in something to be used in extreme cases. #later #maybe

-Node Info (Node attributes?, info?, XInfo?) - a dictionary of (mostly optional) values -- working on better name
+**Node Info** (XInfo?) - a dictionary of (mostly optional) values -- working on better name

 - Required
     - `addr` - generated from the node's verifying (public signing) key - how the node is identified on the network
     - `kVerify` - bytes (base64?#maybe) of the node's verifying key
     - `kPublic` - public key (base64?#maybe) used for the KDF for decrypting node to node payloads.
     - `routing` - list/graph of nodes and/or connections for routing and spreading of routing. #wip
-    - `netTime` - unix time according to the network consensus and/or user setting #wip
+    - `netTime` - unix time according to the network consensus and/or user setting
     - `v` - string of version of protocol being used (`"x.x"`)
-    - `capabilities ` - list of strings of radios/capabilities (www,ip,wifi,bt,ir,rf,3g,zigbee,zwave,ethernet) - must at least have something #later #wip
+    - `capabilities ` - list of strings of radios/capabilities (www,ip,wifi,bt,ir,rf,3g,zigbee,zwave,ethernet)
 - Optional
     - `groups` - list of group names the node is a part of.
-(This includes secure groups _names_ too), assumed empty if not presnet
+(This includes secure groups _names_ too), assumed empty if not present
     - `nick` - user set string as a nickname/alias for the node -- ('alias' more clear?)
     - `internetCapable`  - (bool) if a node has the ability to relay messages from other nodes to internet; assumes false
     - `defaultANNC` - the default group an announcement is broadcast too.
 Assumes '`*`' (all) is not specified.